Meeting rules: 7 habits that make you the person people want in the room

 Most meetings fail because nobody knows what they’re doing until minute 23.

-Keep the agenda short.
 Three bullets is enough:

-- Context: what’s happening / what changed
+- Context: what’s happening or what changed

 - Next steps: who does what after

-- Context: customer requested feature X; we need to respond by Thursday
+- Context: customer requested feature X; we need to respond by Thursday.

-“Want me to send a quick agenda so we can keep this tight?”
+If you’re not the organizer, offer: “Want me to send a quick agenda so we can keep this tight?“

-Rule 3) Start on time.
+3. Start on time.
 End early.

 Starting on time is a professional courtesy.
+Ending early is a gift.

 - Start even if someone’s late.
 Late people learn.
 On-time people feel respected.